 This breed of fighting chicken, the American Gamefowl, might be the nearest you could get to thinking what chickens were really like.
-These chickens, vividly feathered and ferocious survivalists and has a complex history as a fighting breed.
+These chickens are vividly feathered and ferocious survivalists and has a complex history as a fighting breed.

 The term “gamefowl” indicates that these birds are wilder than the average chicken.
 At the same time, breeds such as the Broiler have mostly forgotten anything about surviving.
 The Gamefowl is an exceptional brooder and forager.

 Their magnificent plumage and imposing stature definitely merit appreciation.
 Agile, majestic, and ferocious, the cocks of this breed are highly territorial, which reflects their past role as fighting chickens.

-Due to the innate, belligerent nature of cockerels or often referred to as stags, its keepers usually recommend that they be removed from the flock when it reaches maturity for their protection and the welfare of some other male chicken around.
+Due to the innate, belligerent nature of cockerels or often referred to as stags, its keepers usually recommend that they be removed from the flock when it reaches maturity for their protection and the welfare of some other male chickens around.
 Nobody likes to see carnage in their yard, and cockerels/stags are notorious for fighting to the death.

 The American Gamefowl is among the most aesthetically pleasing chicken breeds.
 They are available in an array of colors.
 Red-brown, Gold-yellow, Red quill, Black, White, and Black-red are the most frequent colors of this breed.